Jasminum nudiflorum - the winter jasmine - is a deciduous shrub native to China and widely cultivated as an ornamental plant.

 Shelter my yellow winter jasmine

-If you have chosen a variety that is chilly, and you grow your jasmine in a pot, bring it inside for the winter, in a bright room, but not too hot.
+If you have chosen a frost-sensitive variety, and you grow your jasmine in a pot, bring it inside for the winter, in a bright room, but not too hot.

 Put outside my yellow winter jasmine

 Take out your jasmine in pot, when the last cool nights are over.
 Find a sunny location, sheltered from the wind.

 Multiply your jasmine by taking cuttings or by layering!

 Layering works like this — at the very beginning of spring, pick a nice, long, and healthy branch growing from the base of the plant.
 Approximately every 20 cm, strip the leaves from the stem in five cm sections, then make a shallow cut in each bare patch with the help of a grafting tool or a sharp, disinfected knife.